Sanjana7ramola/Pandas-student_performance_analysis/README.md

    - python student_data_task_solution.py
 - Using PyCharm’s Run Button: Simply click the Run button at the top of the IDE, or use the shortcut Shift + F10 to execute the script directly.

-6. **6.
-View the Results**
+6. **View the Results**
   The script will display output in the terminal.